University of Michigan

 The courses in the program represent 1-3 credits each.
 Courses take 1-2 months to complete.
 Courses are offered in the fall, winter and spring/summer semesters, and are taught by core University of Michigan School of Information faculty.

-This flexible online curriculum will be offered in one credit, four-week course modules, so students can take as little as one credit per month and as many as three credits per month.
-The program is well suited for students seeking to study on a flexible schedule.
+This flexible online curriculum is offered in one credit, four-week course modules, so students can take as little as one credit per month and as many as three credits per month.
+The program is well suited for students seeking to study on a flexible schedule. .
 For example, full-time students may complete the program in one year (12 months)*.

 Part-time students may complete the program in two years (24 months) or three years (36 months).

 The three capstone courses award 2-3 credits, and may require more than one month to complete.
-Starting with the Fall 2020 cohort, students will be able to take a full-time load, which is equivalent to 16 credits.
+A full-time load is equivalent to 16 credits.
 34 total credits are needed to graduate.

 Students can access course materials from anywhere with the mobile app, which is used by more than 80 percent of degree students on Coursera.
 The app is available on iOS and Android.